 These spaces that need to be dressed and fitted for the space of a few days in order to greet hundreds of thousands of visitors act as a showcase for the event planning industry.
 It is an industry in which each professional must make the most of every square centimetre before quickly stripping everything away once the curtain has fallen.
-An industry in which heavy and cumbersome equipment is banned, and in which plastics are most welcome.
+An industry in which heavy and cumbersome equipment is banned, and in which plastics.

 Give praise where praise is due!
 "The Prince of Humbugs", Barnum himself, whose name evokes the circus' big top, the travelling trader's stall, the reception tent, and even the noise they all make.
 It goes without saying that the fabric and event planning industries are inextricably linked.

 Ideal for outdoor use, the "Barnum" can also be found in exhibition halls.
 Most structures, including the largest, are made from polyester fabrics coated with polyvinyl chloride (PVC) and treated using antifouling or anti-UV processes.
 However, the membranes evolve every year.
 Farewell to old-fashioned carpentry!
 The structures take on more fluid and rounded shapes.

 Very trendy domes and cupolas take advantage of the effects of new coating techniques.
 "Crystal" PVC uses all types of transparency and colours.
 In another vein, semi-transparent multi-layer membranes capture natural light while enabling images to be projected inside.